 Fire extinguishers do a crucial role in the suppression of small fires.
 As one of the primary lines of defence against fire, it’s the resort owner’s responsibility for resort safety to make certain that all extinguishers are actually serviced in accordance with Australian Standards AS1851.
 Not only is it a legal requirement but as fire extinguishers play such a crucial part in putting fires out before they get out of hand, it’s vital that Fire Extinguishers Regularly Checked and that they work if and when they’re needed.

 Fire extinguisher inspection and maintenance is particularly important because of the routine monitoring that is needed in order to meet fire safety standards.
 Without proper fire extinguisher inspection and maintenance, your equipment can malfunction when needed the most.
 It’s highly recommended to check onsite safety equipment and carry out regular fire extinguisher inspections.
+Check this site about franchising.

 This checks the extinguisher is working as it should between semi-annual services.
 With fire safety system controlled from the reception, a designated member of the resort staff can check the fire extinguisher monthly and tested by qualified persons at half-yearly intervals.
 Records should be kept of each inspection in a special log book.